 - 3 Welcome

 - 5 Getting Started

 - 6 Communication

 - 7 Your Piece

 - 8 The Process

 - 10 Theme

 - 11 Creative Tips

-- 12 Theme 2023: Bread and Circuses
+- 12 Theme 2024: What Do You Dream?

 - 13 The Stage

 - 13 Rehearsal Tips

 - 14 Canberra Theatre Stage Floor

 - 15 Props & Sets

 - 16 Lighting

 - 17 Dance Film

 - 18 Film Projection & Multimedia

 - 19 Music

 - 21 Copyright

 - 22 Production Week

 - 23 Introducing Your Piece

 - 24 The Team

 - 25 Event Etiquette

-- 25 Stay Connected On Socials
+- 25 Stay Connected on Socials

 - 26 Venue Guide

 - 27 Guidelines

 - 29 Ausdance ACT

 - 29 Image Credits

-Welcome to Youth Dance Festival 2023
+Welcome to Youth Dance Festival 2024

-Congratulations and thank you for your participation in one of Australia's biggest, most inclusive, student-driven celebrations of dance.
+Congratulations and thank you for your participation in the 40th year of Australia's biggest, most inclusive, student-driven celebrations of dance.

-Since 1985, Ausdance ACT's Youth Dance Festival has been a regular highlight of the Canberra arts scene, and for the participating schools from Canberra and the surrounding areas.
+Since 1984, Ausdance ACT's Youth Dance Festival has been a regular highlight of the Canberra arts scene, and for the participating schools from Canberra and the surrounding areas.
 There is something magical about the unique opportunity that Dance Fest provides - the vibrancy, fun, and energy.
 Alongside the supported process of translating a concept into dance using the medium of theatre and film and presenting the work on Canberra's premiere stage is a lifetime memory for the 35,000+ students who have been involved since it first began.

-Celebrating a second generation of participants and with proud alumni and legacy, Ausdance ACT's Youth DanceFestival is now in its 39th year.
+Celebrating a second generation of participants and with proud alumni and legacy, Ausdance ACT's Youth Dance Festival is now in its 40th year.

-After a successful return to the theatre stage in 2022, and a livestream in 2021, we are thrilled to announce our iconic Youth Dance Festival will take place at Canberra Theatre Centre in October 2023.
+After a successful return to the theatre stage in 2022, and a livestream in 2021, we are thrilled to announce our iconic Youth Dance Festival will take place once more at Canberra Theatre Centre in November 2024.

-While life performance is the essential.
-We encourage you to use dance film and multimedia as contemporary media and consider incorporating live music.
+While live performance is essential, we encourage you to use dance film and multimedia as contemporary media and consider incorporating live music.
+A solo instrument can be a beautiful and effective accompaniment.